Home » Symptoms » Cat Symptoms A-Z » Increased Breathing Depth

 Basics and possible causes

 A cat’s breathing is a complex process influenced by various factors.
-Breathing depth can vary for several reasons, including physical exertion, stress, or Fever.
-Increased breathing depth often means that the cat needs more oxygen than it would take in at rest.
+Breathing depth can vary for several reasons, including physical exertion, stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or Fever.
+An increased breathing depth often means that the cat requires more oxygen than it would take in at rest.

 Heart problems are another important cause.
-If the heart does not efficiently pump blood through the body, this can lead to an inadequate oxygen supply, causing the cat to breathe deeper to meet its oxygen needs.
+If the heart does not pump blood efficiently through the body, it can lead to an insufficient oxygen supply, causing the cat to breathe more deeply to meet its oxygen needs.

 Typical accompanying symptoms